bloudcloudcomms/techdegree-project-1/README.md

 # Portfolio Project
 My first project with HTML and CSS.

-I used my understanding of HTML and CSS to add images, content and additional pages from a provided homepage template.
+With my recent understanding of HTML and CSS, I added images, content, additional pages as well as CSS styling for the additional information.
+I used a provided homepage template and personalized.

 ![homepage](screenshots/home.png)